Kriz01/website-update-tracker/README.md

   ```
 * Make changes to the config.py.</br>

-* Run the below command on command line to save the contents of the Website we want to monitor</br>
+* Run the command on command line to save the contents of the Website we want to monitor</br>
   ```bash
   python main.py
   ```
-* Run the below command on command line to check for any updates on the Website </br>
+* Run the command on command line to check for any updates on the Website </br>
   ```bash
   python compare_hash.py
   ```